ab77/netflix-proxy/README.md

 ![Hulu VideoPlaybackTest screenshot](https://raw.githubusercontent.com/ab77/netflix-proxy/gh-pages/artifacts/waitForPlayer.png)

-### IPv6 and Docker
+### IPv6
 This solution uses IPv6 downstream from the proxy to unblock IPv6 enabled providers, such as Netflix.
-No IPv6 support on the client is required for this to work, only the VPS must public IPv6 connectivity.
+No IPv6 support on the client is required for this to work, only the VPS must have public IPv6 connectivity.
 You may also need to turn off IPv6 on your local network (and/or relevant devices).[[n6]](#footnotes)

 ```
 +----------+                  +-----------+                 +-----------------+